chrisreddington/hugo-community/archetypes/event/sponsors/contoso.md

 # Please do not remove or change the below front matter.
 #####
 page_type: "sponsor" # This is used as part of the queries in /layouts/groups/single.html
+render: false        # If true, shows this in siteMap.
+Otherwise, does not.
 ---
 Some information about the sponsor here.